Public-Health-Scotland/R-Resources/PHI R style guide.md

 * Approximate run time

-\*Only the original author and date are required if Git (or another version control system) is being used to track changes to a script.
+\*This information is not required if Git (or another version control system) is being used to track changes to a script.
 If this is not the case, then the most recent analyst to edit the file and the date that this was done should also be recorded.

 ### 2 - Sections